jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

   (b) he has reasonable grounds to suspect that the person is committing or has committed such an offence.
 (2) For the purposes of this section—
   (a) an officer is empowered to arrest—
-    (i) a rating, soldier, or airman; or
+    (i) a rating, soldier, or aviator; or
     (ii) an officer who is not his superior officer; or (iii) any officer (though of higher rank), if the offence or suspected offence is mutiny or the officer is behaving in a disorderly or violent manner:
   (b) a non-commissioned officer is empowered to arrest—
-    (i) a rating, soldier, or airman who is not his superior officer; or (ii) any rating, soldier, or airman (though of higher rank) if the offence or suspected offence is mutiny or the rating, soldier, or airman is behaving in a disorderly or violent manner:
+    (i) a rating, soldier, or aviator who is not his superior officer; or (ii) any rating, soldier, or aviator (though of higher rank) if the offence or suspected offence is mutiny or the rating, soldier, or aviator is behaving in a disorderly or violent manner:
   (c) a provost officer, or a person lawfully exercising authority under or on behalf of a provost officer, is empowered to arrest any person subject to this Act:
     provided that an officer may be arrested under paragraph (c) only by or on the order of a provost officer.
 (3) In the exercise of his power of arrest over a person, a member of the Armed Forces may—and it shall be the duty of every member of the Armed Forces to whom any such order has been given to carry out the order forthwith.